There is lots of evidence of the benefits of playing music and joining the band.

 A study published in the Journal of Research in Music Education outlines responses for 1150 teens reveals the meaning and importance of music participation in the lives of middle and high school students, to include music’s benefits to life-at-large, including the building of one’s character and life skills, social benefits encompassing camaraderie, the acceptance of differences and high morale at school and home and distraction from vices such as drugs, alcohol, smoking, gangs, sex, and suicidal behaviors.

 Journal of Research in Music Education, Fall 2007

-A 2007 Harris Interactive Poll of working adults indicated that music education impacted five skill areas: ability to work toward common goals, striving for excellence in group settings, disciplined approach to solving problems, creative problem solving and flexibility in work situations.
+A 2007 Harris Interactive Poll of working adults indicated that music education impacted five skill areas: the ability to work toward common goals, striving for excellence in group settings, disciplined approach to solving problems, creative problem solving, and flexibility in work situations.